What is Video Analytics for CCTV?

 Improving situational awareness for operators and control rooms

-Video analytics relies on a sequence of processes that run continuously.
+Video analytics in CCTV relies on a sequence of processes that run continuously.
 Each process contributes to the system’s ability to interpret video and generate accurate alerts.

 Frame Processing